Apfe1Saft/MyFridgeApp/README.md

 Instructions:
-Open AndroidStudio and run app.
+Open AndroidStudio and run app on the emulator.